QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_knowledge/_old.md

 [![defensivesecurityhq](../../_badges/thm/defensivesecurityhq.svg)](https://tryhackme.com/room/defensivesecurityhq)

 * Security Operation Center (SOC): a team of cybersecurity professionals working 24/7 <small>(detect unusual activity, vulnerabilities, intrusions, violations, training/awareness)</small>.
 They are using the firewall/DNS/DHCP/... logs, Network security monitoring (NSM), and they might use a SIEM.
-* Threat Intelligence: dig information about actual and potential enemies, and prepare in case they attack you.
-* Threat hunting: if a machine is suspected to have been intruded, they start hunting to confirm their assumption.
-* Threat modeling: review, and improve the security measures (STRIDE, PASTA)
 </details>

 <details class="details-n">